 And it’s not just taxation that makes living in Norway expensive.
 A study for 2020 ranked Norway 2nd in terms of living costs out of all the countries in the world.
 Factors used during the research were the cost of living, eating out, groceries, purchasing power, and rent.

-Norway’s economy is largely focused on the oil and gas industries, which account for its biggest exports.
-It’s also centered around fishing, in part, as well as a booming tourism industry to boot.
+Norway’s economy is, in large part, focused on the oil and gas industries, which account for its most significant exports.
+However, it’s also centered around fishing, in part, and a booming tourism industry to boot.

-So, many jobs are focused on exactly those categories – though many research jobs are prevalent too.
+So, many jobs are focused on precisely those categories – though many research jobs are prevalent too.
 These tend to be more temporary, though.

 Generally, Norwegian salaries are higher than other countries’ averages.
 What, then, do high salaries mixed with high costs of living mean?
-In Norway, this combination makes for a large middle-to-upper-middle class.
+In Norway, this combination makes for a sizeable middle-to-upper-middle class.

-In a typical Scandinavian family, both parents usually have to work to accommodate for the high costs of living (including taxes and high prices of goods and services).
+In a typical Scandinavian family, both parents usually have to work to accommodate the high living costs (including taxes and high prices of goods and services).